apache/druid/docs/development/extensions-core/k8s-jobs.md

 If you are running multiple Druid clusters and would like to have a dedicated namespace for all your task pods, you can make the following changes to the runtime properties for your Overlord deployment:

 - `druid.indexer.runner.namespace`: The namespace where the task pods will run.
 It can be the same as the namespace where your Druid cluster is deployed, or different from it.
 In the latter case, you need to define the following `overlordNamespace`.
 - `druid.indexer.runner.overlordNamespace`: The namespace where the Overlord resides.
 This must be defined when tasks are scheduled in different namespace.
-When unprovided, Druid will assume that the entire cluster operates within a single namespace and will default to `druid.indexer.runner.namespace`.
+- `druid.indexer.runner.k8sTaskPodNamePrefix` (Optional):  Self-defined field to differentiate which task pods are created from which namespace.
+More information [here](#differentiating-task-pods-created-from-multiple-namespaces).

-Warning: Druid will tag Kubernetes jobs with a `druid.overlord.namespace` label.
-This label helps Druid filter out Kubernetes jobs belonging to other namespaces.
-When `druid.indexer.runner.overlordNamespace` is configured, users should ensure that all running tasks are stopped when changing these values.
+Warning: When `druid.indexer.runner.overlordNamespace` and `druid.indexer.runner.k8sTaskPodNamePrefix` is configured, users should ensure that all running tasks are stopped when changing these values.
 Failure to do so will cause the Overlord to lose track of running tasks, and re-launch them.
 This may lead to duplicate data and possibly metadata inconsistency issues.

+Druid will tag Kubernetes jobs with a `druid.overlord.namespace` label.
+This label helps Druid filter out Kubernetes jobs belonging to other namespaces.
+Should you need to deploy a Druid cluster on a namespace `N1` that is already running tasks from another namespace `N2`, take note to set `druid.indexer.runner.overlordNamespace` to `druid.indexer.runner.namespace` (which is `N1`).
+Failure to do so will result in the cluster in `N1` detecting task pods created from both `N1` and `N2`.

 ##### Differentiating Task Pods Created From Multiple Namespaces